-Identifying patients with lesions at risk of transformation or progression is important so that they can limit their exposure to risk factors and can be given more aggressive treatment strategies such as chemoprevention.
-Increased polysomies, defined as the presence of three or more copies of the chromosome, of chromosomes 7 and 17 were associated with progression from normal epithelium to dysplastic mucosae and with the risk of development of oral cancer.30 Using the technique of microsatellite assay, which provides information about the frequency of allelic imbalance (AI) at polymorphic markers within chromosomal regions that harbour the tumour suppressor genes, Mao et al.31 demonstrated that the presence of AI at 3p and 9p can identify patients with dysplastic lesions at risk of progression.
-Further studies incorporating markers at additional chromosomal arms revealed that patients with dysplastic lesions with AI at two or more of the key chromosomal loci have a 75% chance of developing an upper aerodigestive tract tumour in five years.32 Identical allelic losses at 9p21, 11q13, 17p13, 3p, and 13q21 were identified in histologically benign mucosal specimens and cervical nodal metastases of patients with unknown primary HNSCC, suggesting the foci of clonal precancerous cells within these sites are presumed to harbour the primary tumour.33 treatment outcome.
-Early detection is also crucial to effective surveillance after treatment of HNSCC.
-Head and neck cancers are among the most antigenic tumours and several potential tumour markers for HNSCC have been suggested such as squamous cell carcinoma antigen (SCCAg)34 and cytokeratin fragment 19 (CYFRA 21-1).35 High urinary levels of TGF- α have been detected in patients with advanced head and neck cancers and preliminary findings indicate that the quantity of marker detected is proportional to the clinical extent of the malignancy.36 Recent studies using quantitative real-time PCR have also shown that viral sequences of EBV37 and human papillomavirus (HPV)38 may be detectable in the sera of patients with advanced HNSCC and may represent novel markers for disseminated disease.
-Innovations in molecular technology such as microcapillary array may allow more rapid and efficient screening of large numbers of samples.39
+Identifying patients with lesions at risk of transformation or progression is important so that they can limit the exposure to risk factors and can be given more aggressive treatment strategies such as chemoprevention.
+Increased polysomies, defined as the presence of three or more copies of the chromosome, of chromosomes 7 and 17 were associated with progression from normal epithelium to dysplastic mucosae and with risk of development of oral cancer.
+Using the technique of microsatellite assay, which provides information about the frequency of allelic imbalance (AI) at polymorphic markers within chromosomal regions that harbour the tumour suppressor genes, Mao et al. demonstrated that the presence of AI at 3p and 9p can identify patients with dysplastic lesions at risk of progression.
+Further studies incorporating markers at additional chromosomal arms revealed that patients with dysplastic lesions with AI at two or more of the key chromosomal loci have a 75% chance of developing the upper aerodigestive tract tumour in five years.
+Identical allelic losses at 9p21, 11q13, 17p13, 3p, and 13q21 were identified in histologically benign mucosal specimens and cervical nodal metastases of patients with unknown primary HNSCC, suggesting the foci of clonal precancerous cells within these sites presumed to harbour the primary tumour.